Bobby Fischer: Olympiads

 Fischer refused to play in the 1958 Munich Olympiad when his demand to play ahead of Samuel Reshevsky was rejected.
 Some sources claim that 15-year-old Fischer was unable to arrange leave from attending high school.
-Fischer later represented the United States on first board at four Men's Chess Olympiads, winning two individual Silver and one individual Bronze medals:
+Fischer later represented the United States on the first board at four Chess Olympiads, winning two individual silver medals and one individual bronze medal.